Abdollah Shahbazi: Minority-Related Conspiracy Theories

 Abdollah Shahbazi has been described as a major figure in theorizing and promoting anti-Bahá'í sentiment and antisemitism and as one of the principal ideologues of hate speech against religious minorities in the Islamic Republic of Iran.
 During his youth he briefly cooperated with the Hojjatieh Society, and from the 1980s onward, using state research and intelligence institutions, he produced and disseminated works with anti-Bahá’í and anti-Jewish themes.

-During Shahbazi’s tenure as director of the "Institute for Political Studies and Research," the institution became one of the main centers for promoting Holocaust denial in Iran.
+In 1988, Shahbazi founded the "Political Studies and Research Institute", an institution linked to the Intelligence Ministry, which he directed for a decade and which became known for lending scholarly legitimacy to hate-driven narratives.
+The institution became one of the main centers for promoting Holocaust denial in Iran.
 The autumn 2006 issue of the journal Historical Studies, published by the Institute, was entirely devoted to Holocaust denial and included articles such as “Did Six Million Really Die?” and “The Truth of the Crematoria.”
 The Institute also published the book Behind the Holocaust, another attempt to discredit this well-documented historical catastrophe.
 Scholars have viewed this as part of the Islamic Republic’s systematic effort to legitimize ideological antisemitism.

-One of the most prominent examples of this literature is the five-volume series Jewish and Parsi Plutocrats, British Colonialism, and Iran, which Shahbazi published beginning in the 1990s.
-In this series, Jews and Parsis (Zoroastrians of Indian origin) are depicted as a global network of “plutocrats” who, according to the author, were linked to Britain, the United States, and Israel and played a conspiratorial role in Iranian affairs.
-Meir Litvak, an Iranologist, regards the series as a prime example of conspiracy-driven and antisemitic literature and argues that it contributed to reproducing anti-Jewish patterns in the official discourse of the Islamic Republic.
+One of the most prominent examples of Shahbazi’s antisemitic work is his five-volume series Jewish and Parsi Plutocrats, British Colonialism, and Iran, which he began publishing in the 1990s.
+In this series, Jews and Parsis (Zoroastrians in India) are depicted as a global network of “plutocrats” who, according to the author, were linked to Britain, the United States, and Israel and played a conspiratorial role in Iranian affairs.
+Meir Litvak, Israeli historian, regards the series as a prime example of conspiracy-driven and antisemitic literature and argues that it contributed to reproducing anti-Jewish patterns in the official discourse of the Islamic Republic.

+Shahbazi is a staunch proponent of the conspiracy theory that “Jewish plutocrats” control the fate of the world.
+Although he acknowledges that The Protocols of the Elders of Zion is a fabricated document, he claims that the Jews themselves forged it so that, once its inauthenticity was revealed, they could discredit any theory suggesting the existence of a conspiracy.